outbrain/ob1k/README.md

 }
 ```

 Now that you have the service endpoint we can build the Ob1k server.
-For that we will need to set the port to use and the base URL which is called context.
+For that, we will need to set the port to use and the base URL which is called context.
 In addition we need to bind our services to a URL under the context.
 After setting some more properties (e.g. requestTimeout) we call the build method and this creates a server.

 ```java